Poor Oral Hygiene in Long-Term Care

 Department of Anatomy and Neurobiology, University of Kentucky College of Medicine, KY, USA.
 The American journal of nursing

-The poor oral care given to vulnerable patients in long-term care settings can have serious consequences, including increased risk of stroke, heart disease, and pneumonia.
-Nurses can take action by making sure supplies are in place, promoting oral care to all direct care staff and administrators, and making evidence-based recommendations during resident care conferences.
+The poor oral care given to vulnerable patients in long-term care settings can have serious consequences, Including increased risk of stroke, heart disease, and pneumonia.
+But improving oral care must begin with education, especially of providers who encounter resistant behavior in elderly and disabled residents, Nurses should make sure that the appropriate supplies are in place, promote the importance of oral care to all direct care staff and administrators, and make evidence-based recommendations during resident care conferences,.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.